HPCNow/hpcnow-labs/admin-training/slurm/00-build-and-install-slurm.md

 Other releases can be downloaded from the official GitHub project: https://github.com/SchedMD/slurm/releases

 ## Pre-requisites
-Make sure that you have synchronised clocks and also consistent users and groups (UIDs and GIDs) across the cluster.
+Make sure that you have synchronized clocks and also consistent users and groups (UIDs and GIDs) across the cluster.
 No user login in the SlurmDBD and SlurmCTLD servers are required but those daemons need to have access to a consistent UID and GID in order to define and apply ACLs/QoS and accounting.

 The following two commands will enable and initiate the NTP daemon: